Do Dogs Gag?

 This is more common in smaller dog breeds like Chihuahuas.
 When the cartilage “rings” of a dog’s trachea (their windpipe) weaken – which can be due to being overweight, too much force/tightness from their collar, because of their genetics, and a predisposition or general inflammation – it can result in it collapsing.
 There is no cure for a collapsed trachea, but your vet may prescribe anti-inflammatory drugs or a steroid to help.
 Avoid this happening by keeping your dog a healthy weight via diet and exercise and have them wear a harness instead of a collar.

 They Have Kennel Cough

 Your dog may be experiencing Kennel Cough or another canine respiratory illness - yes that’s right!
 Dogs can get coughs and respiratory viruses too (like Rhinitis or Sinusitis).
 If your dog has been at doggy daycare, was recently rescued from a shelter, or a dog park, or is unvaccinated against Kennel Cough, this may be the cause of their gagging and coughing, particularly if the cough is harsh and goose-like.
-Read our blog on all things Kennel Cough here and contact your vet.
 You will need to keep your dog away from other pups whilst they are treated and recover, as Kennel Cough is incredibly contagious.

 They Have Heart Disease